How I read blogs

 My typical sourcing routine would usually just consist of scrolling

-through HackerNews, potentially seeing something that peaked my interest
+through HackerNews, potentially seeing something that peaked my

-off in a .txt
+putting the url off in a .txt

 file somewhere.